dbcalo/bad-movie-finder/README.md

 # Bad Movie Finder

-**Bad Movie Finder** is a simple Python script that scans a media library for video files that may display **incorrect colors** (purple/green tint or distorted tones) on some TVs and media players.
-These issues most commonly appear with:
+**Bad Movie Finder** is a simple Python script that scans your media library and identifies video files that may need to be **transcoded or remuxed** (e.g., using HandBrake or ffmpeg) due to known color-playback issues.
+These issues typically appear on some TVs and media players when certain **HEVC / H.265 + Dolby Vision Profile 8** files are played back, often resulting in:

-- **HEVC / H.265** video
-- Containing **Dolby Vision** metadata
-- Especially **Dolby Vision Profile 8** inside MKV or WebDL releases

-The script performs a safe, **read-only** scan of each file using `ffprobe` and outputs a list of potentially problematic titles.
+- purple or green tint
+- distorted skin tones
+- washed-out or blown highlights
+- neon-like or incorrect colors

+The script safely scans files using `ffprobe` and flags those most likely to exhibit these problems, helping you locate videos that may need fixing before watching.

 ---